 The Campus anticipates that the proposed building would be a fully electrified project.
 UC Merced will study whether a fully electrified housing building can be more energy efficient as a standalone building as opposed to tying into UC Merced's already highly efficient Central Plant for provision of heat and chilled water.
 The proposed project would outperform the California Energy Code by 20 percent or better as required by UC Sustainable Practices Policy or would also meet UC's Whole Building Energy Performance Targets.
 The 2020 LRDP establishes a "triple zero commitment" to produce zero net emissions, zero waste, and zero net water.
 Strategies to maintain this commitment would be studied during the design phases of the project.

 Construction

-Project construction is anticipated to occur over a 13-month period beginning in spring 2024 and ending in spring 2025, with occupancy commencing in fall 2025.
-Construction would take place Monday through Friday and would involve typical construction hours that extend from early morning through mid-afternoon.
+Project construction is anticipated to occur over a 13-month period beginning in spring 2024 2025 and ending in spring 2025 fall 2026, with occupancy commencing in fall 2025 soon after.